-There are currently over 40 content formats and tools on GOV.UK, all developed in response to the specific needs of different types of users.
+There are a lot of content formats and tools on GOV.UK, all developed in response to the specific needs of different types of users.
 There can sometimes be more than one way to present content and the decisions have to be made carefully.

 Before publishing to GOV.UK, you need to know your users’ needs and design your content around them.
 For more detail on how to do this, read the section on user needs.